FAQs

 WHAT IS FLIGHT TRAINING LIKE?

-After enrollment, you will be assigned a flight instructor that will work one-on-one with you during each certificate and rating.
-All students in the professional pilot program are on a recurring flight schedule with at least three weekly training events.
+After enrollment, you will be assigned a flight instructor that will work one-on-one with you towards your certificate or rating goal.
+All students in the professional pilot program are scheduled for three weekly recurring training events, and then add and adjust their weekly schedules in communication with their instructor.
+Schedules are built around student availability to factor in other commitments such as school or work.
+Flights are available 7 days a week.
 Our FAA-approved training syllabus guides training, and you will have progress checks as part of each rating.
 This ensures that training quality and consistency stay within our standards and you are adequately prepared to advance.

 A training event is a flight, ground lesson, or simulator session.
 Standard training flights are scheduled in two-hour blocks; students should allot around three hours total time for each flight.
 It is advised to arrive early and complete pre-flight activities before your flight block starts so you get the most time in the air.